KartikJS/Real-Estate/! README.md

+# NOTE THIS SOURCE CODE IS OLD VERSION PLEASE VISIT ALPHA1 BRANCH FOR NEW CODE

 # Used Features

 Axios for fetching data and using it dynamically from bayut api( Bayut is popular real estate website from UAE)